WanderingPhilosopher/64-Bit-Random-Pool/README.md

 Where as this pool will be in the actual range the private key lies in, every x amount of days, depending on hashing power pointed at the pool.

+For now, this is just open to Windows users with Nvidia GPUs.
+Once I can figure out/precompile for Linux users, I will post.

 I am sure I will add to or edit this as things change.

 I have ran 2 days of tests with the server and client program without a hitch, but that was with limited GPUs running.
 So if